 His current focus commercially is lifestyle, music video, fashion and TV spots, while opportunities to collaborate with Little Films, PATH, and various NGOs to publicize social justice and humanitarian efforts worldwide are especially satisfying.
 Based in Los Angeles, he regularly works with clients in LA, New York and the Pacific Northwest.

-Consuelo has been involved in social justice campaigns and organizations in Los Angeles, San Francisco and Seattle through visual art and activism for the better part of 25 years.
-As a PhD student at the University of Washington, she is a contemporary Socio-Cultural Anthropologist and Archaeologist and spent the last 5 years working on the U.S. – México border…in border towns, in migrant shelters and on migrant trails…recording the stories of undocumented migrants, humanitarian aid workers and federal law enforcement.
-Her current research centers on issues in contemporary Latin American immigration including women and children, Transgendered men and women, death and dying and physical and sexual assault.
+Consuelo involved in social justice campaigns and organizations in Los Angeles, San Francisco and Seattle through visual art and activism for the better part of 25 years.
+As a PhD student at the University of Washington, she is a contemporary Socio-Cultural Anthropologist and Archaeologist and have spent the last 5 years working on the U.S. – México border…in border towns, in migrant shelters and on migrant trails.
+Her current research centers on issues in contemporary Latin American immigration including women and children, Transgender men and women, death and dying and physical and sexual assault.
 Consuelo’s research has been featured in Archaeology Magazine, Journal of Contemporary Anthropology, various local and national news outlets and the Mexmigration Blog.
-Currently, she is collaborating on an art installation focusing on sex, gender and violence which will be showing in Seattle in Summer 2015.
-Consuelo recently returned to Seattle, with her 6-year-old son Vincent, after two years at the University of Arkansas and the Center for Advanced Spatial Technologies.

 The “T” in GLBT is something I think most of us take for granted.
 I know I did.
 A lot of people assume that since gay, lesbian and bi individuals are now receiving rights and benefits, the same must be true for Transgender folks as well.
 Unfortunately, that’s very far from the truth.
 When we […]